LocationTaipei City, Taiwan

 CollaboratorsFrancisco Giménez Carbó, Manuel Rocha Iturbide, Jeanne de Bussac, Gosia Kierzerk, Salomé Ayuso

-From the architect.
+Text description provided by the architects.
 Nothing ever got me,

 Nothing ever took me,

 But the strings of the violin while the worm knitted

 its refuge to metamorphose.The project is based on extracting the essence of poetry kept in nature. nature poems.

 The silk worm, an insect capable to create its own space to become a butterfly.Through its own fluids, building a perfect organic refuge to live its metamorphosis.

 A white path to get lost stepping on crystalline minerals,hearing its sound, its brilliance to discover an undefined volume behind the mist.

 The project consists on the creation of a space that invites to be penetrated.A silk garden, emerges from the earth as a chrysalis, a white luminous vault creates an inner space surrounded by nature.

 A refuge for living creatures, space of light, nature sounds, echoes thatempty the space, while the individual approaches, finding himself in this inner-inside space.Facing himself with basic elements of nature, water, minerals, housed by a silk skin, where flying creatures live.